Facelift and Facial Rejuvenation

 - Might there be less invasive plastic surgery or non-surgical alternatives?

-What is an SMAS Face or Deep Plane Face Lift?
+What is an SMAS Facelift or Deep Plane Facelift?

 There is a facial layer known as the Superficial Musculo Aponeurotic System (SMAS) that consists of ligaments that hold cheek fat, and therefore the cheeks themselves in their normal position.